• Skip to main content

 The Ultimate Party Food

-• The Flavor is Amazing! - Avocado Bean Dip has turned into the top request anytime our family gets together!
+• Amazing Flavor! - Avocado White Bean Dip has turned into the top request anytime our family gets together!
 It's seriously delicious, they always eat it til it's gone!
 It's a super short and simple ingredient list, with bright fresh flavors.
-I love the basil dip, but you can also make an equally delicious avocado CILANTRO dip!
+I love the avocado basil dip, but you can also make an equally delicious avocado cilantro dip!
 Just sub cilantro for the basil for 2 awesome dip variations!

-• If you Love this Super Easy whipped Avocado Dip, also try this 5 minute Parmesan Herb Veggie Dip and Classic Guacamole!
+• If you Love this Easy Avocado Vegetable Dip, also try this 5 minute Parmesan Herb Garlic Dip, Cilantro Lime Hummus, and Classic Guacamole!

 Ingredients